solidi/hl-mods/workspace/redist/readme.txt

 - zoonyarts and Brutal Half-Life for select sound and model assets https://www.moddb.com/mods/brutal-half-life
 - mikela-valve for the infinite ammo approach https://github.com/ValveSoftware/halflife/issues/2598
 - Bobito Pawner and Firearms for the M16 model with reanimations https://www.moddb.com/games/half-life/addons/m16-reanimations-released
-- The Cold-Ice 2.5 for the m16 weapon model
+- The Cold-Ice team 2.5 for the m16 weapon model
 - malortie for the crossbow and glock animation fixes https://github.com/malortie/halflife
 - The overhaul pack for select sound effects https://www.moddb.com/mods/half-life-overhaul-pack
 - The BFG model and flakcannon from the Weapons Edition mod https://www.moddb.com/mods/half-life-weapon-edition